Azure/terraform-azurerm-aks/README.md

 }

 variable "public_ssh_key" {
-  description = "A custom ssh key to control access to the AKS cluster."
+  description = "A custom ssh key to control access to the AKS cluster"
     default = ""
 }
 ```